tpwres/teczki-polskiego-wrestlingu/content/w/pan-pawlowski.md

 After DDW folded, he and other former DDW talent opened [Kombat Pro Wrestling](@/o/kpw.md), where Pawłowski continued his duties as ring announcer.
 This lasted until 2019's [KPW Arena 13](@/e/kpw/2019-04-05-kpw-arena-13-capo-di-tutti-capi.md), after which he parted ways with the promotion.

-### 2021: Prime Time Wrestling
+### 2021-currently: Prime Time Wrestling

-Pawłowski then spent the next two years working for Fame MMA, and in the latter half of 2021 announced the opening of [Prime Time Wrestling](@/o/ptw.md).
+Pawłowski then spent the next two years working for Fame MMA, and in the second half of 2021 announced the opening of [Prime Time Wrestling](@/o/ptw.md).
 This new promotion was founded together with Marcin "Rzeźnik" Rzeźniczek as co-owner, however Rzeźniczek left after [PTW#5](@/e/ptw/2024-02-03-ptw-5-gold-rush.md), leaving Pawłowski the sole owner.
+Pawłowski is one of the main faces of the promotion, with his promoter role acknowledged on-screen.
+He typically hosts the shows, does the ring announcing, and makes authority figures decisions.
+It's not rare from him to openly comment on matches outcomes and wrestlers behaviors, as well as to be involved in the storylines.
+Despite controversies, his PTW persona continued as a babyface since the promotion started.
+He turned heel for the first time in his PTW run in December 2024 at [PTW Underground 25](@/e/ptw/2024-12-07-ptw-underground-25.md), laying out [Spartan](@/w/spartan.md) with a chair in his [PTW Championship](@/c/ptw-championship.md) match against [Puncher](@/w/puncher.md).

 ## In wrestling